 - can improve the water cycle

-The CFGA is passionate about promoting this practice and in the last year, we have been working with our members and a variety of organizations to promote such a useful practice through advocacy, education and creating funding opportunities.
+The CFGA is passionate about promoting this practice and, in the last year, has worked with its members and a variety of organizations to promote this useful practice through advocacy, education and creating funding opportunities.

-Created in partnership with Farmers for Climate Solutions and Greener Pastures Ranching this mentorship program was developed to ensure that knowledge and know-how on rotational grazing can easily be found across Canada.
-Mentors are generally someone who is already well versed in rotational grazing and interested in helping 10-20 farmers develop their own grazing plans.
+Created in partnership with FCS and Greener Pastures Ranching, this mentorship program was developed to ensure that knowledge and know-how on rotational grazing can easily be found across Canada.
+Mentors are generally someone already well versed in rotational grazing and interested in helping 10 to 20 farmers develop their own grazing plans.

-This national program supports mentors with training two four-hour training sessions with continued support that covers the basics of rotational grazing and the mentorship process.
-This program will continue to support mentors with both regular peer-to-peer support sessions and on-demand resource materials.
-The mentors work through provincial partners who support mentors with extension support and delivering the training.
+This national program supports mentors with two four-hour training sessions that cover the basics of rotational grazing and the mentorship process as well as continued support.
+This program supports mentors with both regular peer-to-peer sessions and on-demand resource materials.
+Mentors work through provincial partners who support them with extension support and delivering the training.

-Contact us if you have any questions or would like to register to take the mentorship training.
+Contact the CFGA if you have any questions or would like to register to take the mentorship training.